-The CCM story is one of colour and excitement.
+The CCM story is one of vibrancy and responsiveness to need.
 It is a series of stand-alone chapters undeniably bound together by the faithfulness of a God who provides and sustains.
-It is also a story of grace, as the sovereign Creator uses the ministry as a means to transform the lives of the individuals who have been entrusted to it.
+It is also a story of grace, as the sovereign Creator uses the ministry as a means to transform the lives of the individuals who have been entrusted to its care.
 While the ministry exists primarily for the education of children, its driving force is to see students and their families enter into a relationship with Jesus Christ.
 The ultimate purpose of CCM is to Educate for Eternity.

 The story began indirectly in 1981, with the commencement of Dalby Christian College.
 The experience gained in commencing a school in Dalby was very useful in guiding the commencement of Mueller College some 10 years later.
 By 1997 there was considerable interest within the Mueller community to open a Christian school on Brisbane’s south-side.
 This interest became action and in 1999, Groves Christian College at Kingston opened its doors as the second campus of Mueller.
 Groves — which is now spread over two campuses as well as operating a school of Distance Education — would ultimately be the first school in the CCM group.